MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/FAQ-customize-bpf.md

 # How do I customize my business process flow?

-In this document we'll describe the ways you can customize your business process flow (BPF) depending on what version of Project Service you're using.
+In this topic we'll describe the ways you can customize your business process flow (BPF) depending on what version of Project Service you're using.

-In Project Service version 1.x on the 8.2 platform and version 2.4.4.30 or earlier on the 9.0 platform, the Project Stages Business Process Flow (BPF) project entity includes business logic that drives the following product behaviors:
+## Version 1.x on the 8.2 platform and version 2.4.4.30 or earlier on the 9.0 platform

+The Project Stages Business Process Flow (BPF) project entity for these versions includes business logic that drives the following product behaviors:
 - When the project is associated with a quote, the code sets the Project Stages BPF to the Quote stage.
 - When the project is associated with a contract, the code sets the Project Stages BPF to the Plan stage.
 - When the Project Stages BPF is advanced to the Close stage, the project record is deactivated.
 When the project is deactivated, the project form and work breakdown structure (WBS) are made read-only, the named resource bookings are released, and any associated price lists are deactivated.